HenriqueFre/HenriqueFre/README.md

   👋 Hello, I'm @Henrique Freitas
 - 👀 I'm interested in development in JavaScript with TypeScript, Html with Css, React.js, Node.js, SQL, Python with Django, C/C++, Artificial Intelligence and Cybersecurity
-- 🌱 I'm currently studying Civil Engineering, and I'm an IT Technician
+- 🌱 I'm currently studying Civil Engineering and  Systems Analysis and Development and I'm an IT Technician
 - 💞️ I'm looking to improve by taking Computer Science among several other courses on the market.

 📫 How to contact me